seanfto/energy_pandas/README.md

 Note that the only libraries available to you will be the ones specified in the `environment.yml`, so be sure to include everything else that you need!

+## TODOs
+The xlsx report from 2020 has a missing blank char on the Wind Generation sheet name.
+In 2021 report that has been fixed and that's mostly the only difference in the two 'notebooks'.
+Current setup uses an older pandas version, mostly because newer versions don't yeld the right results on hashing the 'country' columns into an usable key for pandas DataFrame.